Chesapeake Bay Fishing: The Complete Guide for 2025

 A person proudly holds a large Cobia on a boat in Chesapeake Bay.
 They're wearing a cap, a dark T-shirt, and shorts.
 With the sky clear and the water calm, it's the perfect day for fishing.

-Just like Spanish Mackerel, Cobia also migrate to the Chesapeake Bay in spring and stay until fall.
-However, these creatures are only available in the lower portion of the bay, nearer the Atlantic Ocean.
+Just like Spanish Mackerel, Cobia also migrate to the Chesapeake Bay in late spring or early summer and stay until early fall.
+However, these creatures are usually only available in the lower portion of the bay up to its middle reaches near the Maryland/Virginia border.
 They come ready to spawn in summer, meaning they’re plenty hungry for your bait.
-And they swim in schools, so get ready for hit, after hit, after hit.

 Just like everything we’ve mentioned so far, they also provide some tasty meat.
 However, these creatures are much bigger than all their counterparts.
 Landing just one could see you dine for months to come!
-Try trolling the open water or bottom fishing around structures.
+Try trolling the open water with lures resembling eels, or live-baiting with the real thing.
 You’re in for surefire fun and plenty of rewards.

 Striped Bass (Rockfish)